ImaanBontle/apo-phot/Docs/README.md

 <!--Detailed File Breakdowns-->
 # File Types <a id="files"></a>

 *This section contains a detailed breakdown for each FITS table.
-For more details regarding the error estimations, see the [AstroPy Documentation][astropy-error-link].*
+For details regarding the error estimations, see the [AstroPy Documentation][astropy-error-link].*

 <!--Results Summary-->
-## Summary Table <a id="summary"></a>
+## Abridged Summary Table <a id="summary"></a>

 This table contains the average apodised flux per filter (averaged across the available MSA pointings) for each galaxy.
 The file is named *summary.fits*.
-Fluxes are provided in nJy.
+Fluxes are provided in nJy, and are provided separately for each filter.
 The following columns are included:

 - **ID:** the ID of the galaxy.
+- **RA:** the right ascension of the galaxy in degrees.
+- **Dec:** the declination of the galaxy in degrees.
-- ***filtername*** **Flux**: the background-subtracted flux passing through the aperture, in units of nano Janskies, where *filtername* refers to the name of the filter.
-A separate column is provided for every filter.
+- **Flux**: the background-subtracted flux passing through the aperture, in units of nJy.
-- ***filtername*** **Error**: an estimate of the error in the flux, in units of nano Janskies, where *filtername* refers to the name of the filter.
-A separate column is provided for every filter.
+- **Error**: an estimate of the error in the flux, in units of nJy.

 <div align="right">